Raffaele Daniello

 Killer:

-Originally named Alphonso Pepe, Ralph Daniello fled Italy in 1906 after he arrested for attacking a woman and was suspected of a recent murder.
+Originally named Alphonso Pepe, Ralph Daniello fled from Italy in 1906.
+He had been arrested for attacking a woman, and was suspected of a recent murder.

-When the indictments were brought against Daniello on the charge of murder, grand larceny and perjury he began to tell the police everything he knew about the Navy St crew and their recent involvement in a string of New York murders.
-When the police realised the extent of Daniello’s confessions he was sent to the office of Edward Swann the DA.
-For the next ten days Daniello told his story of the murders spanning the last ten years.
+Indictments were brought against Daniello on the charge of murder, grand larceny and perjury.
+He began to tell the police everything he knew about the Navy Street crew and a recent string of murders in New York.
+When the police realised the extent of Daniello’s confessions he was sent to the office of DA Edward Swann.

 According to the testimony by Daniello, Sicilians and Neapolitans were formed loosely in three main bands and controlled the rackets across New York.
-The bands were based in Harlem, downtown Mulberry bend and the last band covering Brooklyn and Coney Island.
-He went on to confessed to his gangs involvement in the killings of both the DeMarco brothers, Nicholas Terranova with Charles Ubriaco and the “Chuck” Nazzaro killing in Yonkers.
+The bands were based in Harlem, downtown Mulberry bend with the last band covering Brooklyn and Coney Island.
+He went on to confess to his gangs involvement in the killings of both the DeMarco brothers, Nicholas Terranova and Eugene Ubriaco, and the ‘Chuck’ Nazzaro killing in Yonkers.

-In 1925, after his release he was shot in his saloon, near Metuchen.
-New Jersey.
+After his release in 1925 he was shot in his saloon, near Metuchen, New Jersey.